 Nowadays, while the DLR and Overground trains have buttons, few Underground lines do.
-But things are changing: the S-series stock, currently serving the Metropolitan and Hammersmith & City but scheduled to cover the District and Circle lines too by 2015, are all fitted with door buttons.
+But things are changing: the S-series stock, serving the Metropolitan and Hammersmith & City, District and Circle lines are all fitted with door buttons.

 For an in-depth look at the history of buttons on the Underground, read this exhaustive document (PDF).